chuckh/road-to-polymer/conversion.md

 The core-x and paper-x are moving to PolymerElements at https://github.com/PolymerElements.
 - core-x non visible elements are changing to iron-x, such as core-ajax to iron-ajax.
 Visible core-x are being changed to paper-x such as core-drawer-panel to paper-drawer-panel.
 - paper-x are staying paper-x.
+- see http://chuckh.github.io/road-to-polymer/repos-compare.html?load=true for what has been converted and renamed.

 ### New paper-x that where core-x (partial list)